Flammyyy/hometasks/README.md

-hometasks for FutureCode (Synergy University)
+hometasks for FutureCode (Synergy University), not all